Planning a family holiday camping at Lake Garda in Italy

 Flights to Lake Garda

 We flew from Southampton to Verona with Flybe but there are also direct flights from Manchester, Cardiff, Birmingham, Edinburgh and London airports on Saturdays in peak holiday season.
 On Wednesdays you can add Newcastle, Leeds, and Nottingham to this list.

 Our flights were arranged by Al Fresco Holidays as part of our package holiday – it makes arranging a camping holiday abroad so much easier.

 Car hire Verona Airport

-Another thing that Al Fresco Holidays have sorted for us is car hire at Verona Airport.
+Another thing that Al Fresco Holidays sorted for us was car hire at Verona Airport.
 You really need a car to get to Eden campsite on Lake Garda as it’s 61km away and the closest train station is 20km.
 There are several car hire companies based at Verona Airport.
 You may want to consider buying car hire excess insurance before you travel.

 Where to stay in Lake Garda

 I’ve already mentioned that we stayed at Eden which is one of six campsites where Al Fresco Holidays have mobile homes on Lake Garda.
 Our campsite was close to the port town of Portese which has a pebble beach, a few bars and restaurants serving up fish dishes and gelato.
 You can also catch a ferry from here to other parts of the lake.

 The great thing about camping with Al Fresco Holidays is you’re never roughing it and you know there are going to be some excellent family facilities on the campsite.
 We stayed at one of their campsites in the Vendee region of France last year, and loved the modern accommodation and the family-friendly activities.